 Priority or level of severity of the work order request

 Until the 21st century, the overwhelming majority of work order tasks were completed using paper forms that were passed down the supply chain until a task was completed.
 The advent of digital work orders has transformed this process, reducing the number of forgotten, misplaced, or inaccurate work orders.

-Automation improves work flow and supply chain activity by creating a more seamless succession of events.
-Work order requests reach the intended recipients in lighting fast time and there are no delays due to lost or illegible paperwork.
+Thanks to technology like Whip Around, work order requests reach the intended recipients lightning fast and there are no delays due to lost or illegible paperwork.